cedarwarman/cedarwarman.github.io/index.markdown

 ---

 # Cedar Warman's website
 Cedar Warman is an NSF postdoctoral fellow at the University of Arizona.
 He studies plant sexual reproduction in the lab of Dr. Ravishankar Palanivelu.
-Cedar is interested in high-throughput phenotyping, computer vision, and data science.
+Cedar is interested in high-throughput phenotyping, computational biology, and data science.
 He works to combine computational methods with basic plant biology to answer fundamental questions about how plant reproduction is affected by envronmental stress.